nodejs/wiki-archive/Optimizing-_unrefActive.md

 Because `_unrefActive`'s purpose is to allow internal modules to create a large number of timers efficiently, it is an issue.

+### What's happening under the hood

+Whenever a timer is added to handle timeout for a socket (or any other object that needs to implement some timeout logic), `_unrefActive` adds a timer to a priority queue.
+When an internal timer expires, `unrefTimeout` (also implemented in `lib/timers.js`) is called.
+It processes the priority queue and calls the timeout callback of each timer that has expired.

+Using a priority queue allows quick and easy retrieval of expired timers when they expire, because they all are at the beginning of the list.
+However, the priority queue is implemented as a linked list.
+This means every time a timer is added, the list has to be traversed to determine its position in the queue.
+With a very large number of timer, this process can take a lot of CPU time.

+In other words, the current implementation has the following characteristics:
+* Cost of adding a timer: O(n).
+* Cost of a timer timing out: O(1).

+The current implementation is optimized for use cases when there's a lot of timeouts, and not a lot of timers added.

+It is clear now why when running a benchmark such as the one mentioned above, this solution shows poor performance.
+A lot of connections are created (thus a lot of timers are added to the queue) and only a few timeouts happen.

+# Solutions